GerHobbelt/owl/doc/intro.md

 It should be easy to get owl up and running on most somewhat POSIX-compliant systems, such as Linux, any BSD.
 Owl is mainly developed on OpenBSD and Linux.
-You should have #{make} and a working C-compiler installed.
+You should have `make` and a working C-compiler installed.
 For example in Debian-based Linux distributions you can use:

    $ sudo apt-get install gcc

-You may also need #{git} and #{make} if you download the sources from git or want to build the full source package.
+You may also need `git` and `make` if you download the sources from git or want to build the full source package.

 ## Building

-The easiest option is to download the current precompiled C-version of #{ol}, and compile with with a C-compiler.
+The easiest option is to download the current precompiled C-version of `ol`, and compile with with a C-compiler.
 Ol is the standalone repl and compiler, which also has the builtin libraries described in this manual.